Skip to main content Skip to navigation

 The Fellowship

-The project examines the nature of assurance in cyber security, its history and the contemporary policy landscape.
-Assurance is examined as a problem explicitly formulated by practitioners, but also as an implicit, situated aspect of cyber security knowledge, this latter dimension being examined in and through Trust Mapping participatory workshop methodology, developed as the project.
+We look at the nature of assurance in cyber security, its history as well as the contemporary policy landscape.
+In reformulating assurance, policymakers reason about the nature of markets and the problems they can face, draw insights from advances in safety assurance, and attempt to learn the lessons from experiences with security assurance schemes of the past.
+Assurance is examined as a problem explicitly formulated by practitioners, but also as an implicit, situated aspect of cyber security knowledge, this latter dimension being examined in and through Trust Mapping participatory workshop methodology.

 The Trust Mapping methodology is designed to help participants to visualise their perspective on the trustworthiness of technology, by mapping out the a space of agents, flows of information and forms of knowledge in which they find themselves.
-In addition to serving as a research methodology, Trust Mapping is intended to be of wider use to the professional community, and resources will be made freely available on this page in the future.
+In addition to serving as a research methodology, it is hoped that Trust Mapping will be of wider use to the professional community, and resources are freely available via the link below.

 Trust Mapping: A workshop methodology for socio-technical cyber security